Sonny Bryan's Smokehouse

-Sonny Bryan's Smokehouse is a James Beard Award-winnning BBQ restaurant in Dallas, Texas that was founded by William Jennings Bryan Jr. (known as Sonny) in 1958 near the University of Texas Southwestern Medical Center.
+Sonny Bryan's Smokehouse is a James Beard Award-winning BBQ restaurant in Dallas, Texas that was founded by William Jennings Bryan Jr. (known as Sonny) in 1958 near the University of Texas Southwestern Medical Center.
 One of Dallas' oldest restaurants, it has two locations in the Dallas – Fort Worth Metroplex (DFW) and one of the largest catering companies in DFW.
 It is Texas' only 24/7 restaurant and 24/7 barbecue catering company.

 History

 Sign in front of the original location on Inwood.

 The Bryan family has operated barbecue restaurants in the Dallas area for over a century.
 Sonny's grandfather, Elias Bryan, first opened his Bryan's Barbecue in 1910 while Sonny's father William Jennings "Red" Bryan opened Red Bryan's Smokehouse in 1930.
 Sonny opened his Sonny Bryan's Smokehouse in 1958 and ran it until 1989 when he sold it to a group of Dallas investors.
 Bryan died from cancer just a few months after the sale.

 While Bryan was alive, he had only maintained a single location and never franchised.
 While the new management vowed to keep the original Inwood location the same, they built additional locations.
 The first new location opened in the West End in 1991.
 By the early 2000's, Sonny Bryan's had as many as 10 locations.
 As a result of the COVID19 pandemic, two locations survived and by December, 2022, only the original location in Inwood and Richardson remained.